LDMONTY007/Niner-Knockout/README.md

     - Moveset naming convention "MovesetCharacterName" (PascalCase).
     - The Moveset stores parameters for every attack.
     - You can find the list of attacks in the [Required Moves](#required-moves) table.
+    - When selecting values for your moveset try to reference the values of attacks as shown in the [Smash Ultimate Calculator](https://rubendal.github.io/SSBU-Calculator/)

 2. Create a "Icon", by selecting Create -> Character -> Icon
     - Icon naming convention "IconCharacterName" (PascalCase).